-Mainstream is recognised as a thought leader in the renewable energy sector, identifying where the challenges lie and providing innovative solutions.
+Mainstream is recognised as a thought leader in the renewable energy sector and in particular offshore identifying where the challenges lie and providing innovative solutions.
 In the process of developing offshore projects, we continue to shape the market in pioneering new engineering concepts and methods in an effort towards reducing the cost of energy, risk reduction and performance optimisation.

 • First to install the “twisted jacket” foundation.
-SMart Wind will install its first met mast using the innovative ‘twisted jacket’ foundation in the Hornsea Zone demonstrating commitment to reducing the cost of energy.
+SMart Wind installed its first met mast using the innovative ‘twisted jacket’ foundation in the Hornsea zone demonstrating commitment to reducing the cost of energy.

 • Supply chain.
 Identification of key supply chain issues along with proposals for managing these issues and associated risks as part of a cost reduction programme.

 • Trade associations.
 Mainstream is represented on the board, or leadership council, of the main renewables trade bodies including the European Wind Energy Association, RenewableUK, RenewableUK Health and Safety group, the German Offshore Wind Forum (OFW), and the Offshore Wind Development Coalition in the US.

 • Data management (ISIS).
 Mainstream is committed to developing an Integrated Sea Information System (ISIS) by working with stakeholders from industry, academia and government agencies.
 ISIS will reduce project risk, bring latest IT innovation to offshore wind development through visualisation and advanced predictive analysis and will align fully with the EC Marine Knowledge 2020 Directive – developed in phases as the offshore wind industry expands.